 - What happens when your relationship ends and this person decides to share your photos or videos with others

 - PARENTS (guardians, uncles, aunts and grandparents) talk to your children and pre-teens, about the dangers of taking these types of pictures.
 What they see as innocent play can quickly be turned into something undesirable and often with tragic consequences.
 An innocent picture of "mom" can make it online all too easily.

-- No images or videos of them or their friends in ANY state of undress not even jokingly.
+- No images or videos of your children or their friends in ANY state of undress, even jokingly is acceptable.

-- as soon as they have a camera, a phone with a camera, access to a webcam
+- as soon as they have or have access to a camera, a phone with a camera, or a webcam

 - or when they begin to play with your phone.